Is MedQuest College Accredited?

 MedQuest College meets a high level of standards in order to maintain accreditation.
 Due to this students can be assured they are receiving top-tier education.
 These standards include:

-- Maintain a 70% or higher retention rate: Retention refers to a schools ability to promote students throughout the degree objective up to graduation.
+- Maintain a 70% or higher retention rate: Retention refers to a school’s ability to promote students throughout the degree objective up to graduation.
 This means at least 70% of our students who begin their degree course work, graduate.
 A 70% retention rate is higher than most public educational institutes.
 In fact, almost all universities and public institutions are not required to meet this standard.
 MedQuest College works hard to ensure each student has the tools and support needed to complete their program and graduate on-time.

 - Maintain a 70% job placement: Entering the job market can be a scary time for students who are graduating, we understand this at MedQuest.
-Against educational industry standards, we provide job placement assistance that place our graduates on the right track to a new career.
+Against educational industry standards, we provide job placement assistance that places our graduates on the right track to a new career.
 This helps maintain a high rate of job placement among graduates.

 - Obtain Approval from ABHES: New programs offered and new courses brought into existing programs must be approved by ABHES.
 This gives students a guarantee that they are in a course that is meaningful for their education.

-- Program specific Advisory Boards: The advisory boards are made up of members within the community.
-These members include, doctors, dentists, previous graduates, current students and potential employers.
+- Program-specific Advisory Boards: The advisory boards are made up of members within the community.
+These members include doctors, dentists, previous graduates, current students, and potential employers.
 The advisory board creates standards and gives input that MedQuest uses to create courses and degree objectives.
 The advisory board members help us know what an ideal professional in their chosen field would look like and what skills would be required to meet these standards.
 We are constantly improving our programs and catalog of courses and we consider input from our surrounding community to be vital in this process.

 - Annually submit reports: The reports we must submit are our progress reports that give proof and show evidence to the ABHES that we continue to meet these standards each and every year.
-These reports cover retention rate, financials, job placement, and other factors that go into our accreditation.
+These reports cover retention rates, financials, job placement, and other factors that go into our accreditation.

 MedQuest College maintains these standards among a vast array of standards that gives students trust in us that they are receiving a quality education to put them on the right track towards their healthcare career.